-See Note 10, "Debt," to the consolidated financial statements located elsewhere in this prospectus.
+See Note 10, "Debt," to the consolidated financial statements located elsewhere in this registration statement on Form S-4.
 Parent company debt is reported gross in the condensed financial statements whereas it appears in our consolidated financial statements for fiscal 2011 net of \$44 million as of December 31, 2011 and 2010, of principal amount purchased in fiscal 2008 that is held by an Icahn Enterprises Holdings subsidiary.